anjaustin/trix/README.md

 - **Zero routing parameters** (routing emerges from weight structure)
 - Reported **quality gain** on TinyShakespeare char-LM (see Results)

-## What's New in v0.8.0
+## What's New in v0.9.0

-**The Neural CUDA Release** - SASS assembly execution on the TriX architecture.
+**The Number Theory Release** - Closed-loop π generation and spectral analysis.

 | Mesa | Capability | What It Enables |
 |------|------------|-----------------|